Fadi-Haddad/EcoSense/README.md

    cd EcoSense-mobile/EcoSense
    npm install
    ```
+3. Create a new ".env" file in the EcoSense-server folder and Place the JWT_SECRET key inside it.
-3. Navigate to the ".env" file in the EcoSense-server folder and change the PORT Number and MONGODB_URI and JWT_SECRET.
+4. Create a new "config.js" file in the EcoSense-server folder and the place the PORT number and URI [PORT,URI] for your MONGODB database.
-4. Navigate to the "secrets.h" file in the EcoSense-server/Arduino folder and change the [ssid,password] to match your wifi credentials.
+5. Create a new "secrets.h" file in the EcoSense-server/Arduino folder and place the ssid amd password [ssid,password] to match your wifi credentials.
+6. Connect the ESP8266 to your computer,On Arduino IDE got to File > Preferences > Borad manager> enter "http://arduino.esp8266.com/stable/package_esp8266com_index.json" and click OK.
+7. Go to Tools > Board > Boards Manager, search for "esp8266", and install the "esp8266" board package.
+8. Install these Packages in Arduino IDE : (ESP8266WiFi,WiFiClient,ESP8266HTTPClient,Adafruit_Sensor,Adafruit_BME280,Adafruit_CCS811,ArduinoJson) and upload the code inside main.cpp to the ESP8266.

-5. Run the start up command
+9. Navigate to EcoSense-Mobile and Run the start up command :
    ```sh
    npm run web
    ```
-6. Scan the generated QR code with your camera (ios) or through the Expo Go application (android).
+10. Scan the generated QR code with your camera (ios) or through the Expo Go application (android).

 Now, you should be able to run EcoSense locally and explore its features.